-- Cleaning and surface treatment: The joints in the formworks should have been tightened to remove the leakage of cement grout and to remove unwanted contaminants from the work surface.
+- Cleaning and surface treatment: The joints in the formworks should have been tightened to remove the leakage of cement grout and t unwanted contaminants from the work surface.

 Important of formwork:

-Time Management: Good formworks system helps to reduce the floor-to-floor construction cycle time, also saves indirect costs of the project.
+Time Management: Good formworks system helps to reduce the floor-to-floor construction cycle time and indirect costs of the project.

 Safety: Modern system of forworks provide solutions against all superimposed loads, thus ensures the structural safety.